 - Skin peels – the deeper types of skin peel are designed to trigger collagen growth, making it a good option for acne scarring.
 ‘Light peels’ are unlikely to be effective, although they may help if there is any hyperpigmentation accompanying the scar, which is not uncommon.

 - Clinical red-light therapy — a course of sessions under a clinical-strength LED canopy delivering red and infrared light will regenerate the skin from within, producing collagen, growth factors, elastin and improving the hydration of the skin on the inside in a way that will lead to a smoother-looking surface on the outside.
-A ‘course’ will mean two sessions a week, for 8-12 weeks.
+A ‘course’ will mean two sessions a week, for eight to 12 weeks.

 Does acne scarring fade?